Reviews You Can Rely On

 Comfort

-Comfortability and coziness are so important if you plan on wearing your fleece all day long.
+Comfort and coziness are important if you plan on wearing your fleece all day long.
 Unlike other outdoor garments that might not sit next to the skin, like, say, a rain jacket, this metric is important to consider for fleece jackets.
-Comfort is determined by the feel of the product when out and about for long days on end.
+Comfort is determined by the feel of the jacket when out and about for long days on end.
 Were we ready to pull it off or keep it on?
 Is it able to move with you while you recreate?
 How does it fit, and does it accommodate a wide range of body shapes?
 What kind of pockets does it have, and how convenient are they?

-The Patagonia R1 Air, The North Face Denali, Patagonia Lightweight Synchilla Snap-T, Columbia Benton Full-Zip, and Arc'teryx Kyanite are a few of our favorites when it comes to sheer comfort.
-All of these models are very soft inside, giving them a great feel next to our skin.
-The R1 Air has a whopping five pockets, which we love, while the Kyanite feels like wearing your favorite hoody.
-The Denali has super thick fabrics that make you feel as if you've been wrapped in a blanket.
+The Arc'teryx Kyanite, Patagonia R1 Air, The North Face Denali, Patagonia Lightweight Synchilla Snap-T, and Columbia Benton Full-Zip are a few of our favorites when it comes to sheer comfort.
+All these models are very soft inside, giving them a great feel next to our skin.
+The R1 Air has three useful pockets, which we love, while the Kyanite feels like wearing your favorite hoody.
+The Denali has super-thick fabrics that make you feel as if you've been wrapped in a blanket.
 They all have seams removed from high-friction areas — the shoulder seams have been moved back to avoid conflicting with backpack straps, and the armpit seams are lower on the torso or out on the arm to prevent rubbing.
 They're not the only ones to have these high mobility seams, but they're also exceptionally stretchy and pleasant to wear and move in every way.
-The Arc'teryx Kyanite, Rab Ascendor Hoody, REI Trailmade, and Outdoor Research Vigor all have highly mobile seams and hyper-stretchy construction, offering comfort in various activities.

 The North Face Denali is incredibly comfortable, with thicker fabrics that wrap you in warmth.